hack-r/theVault-Darknet-Market/README.md

 >
 > **CLEARNET MIRROR** https://the-vault.website

 This is a demo only, thus Sign Up and Sign In are disabled, as is the transaction system (checkout, etc.).
 Sign up is supported in the free version.
-Crytocurrency libraries will need updating.
+Cryptocurrency libraries will need updating.
 Bitcoin will be easiest to integrate, but any currency can be interfaced.
 The MoneroRPC project originally used for XMR has been archived, although a fork is still maintained.

 **New to Tor?**
 If you haven’t used Tor before, get started by downloading the [Tor Browser Bundle](https://www.torproject.org/download/).
 It’s free, easy to install, and ideal for safely accessing .onion sites: